Kym1ng/Kym1ng/README.md

 ## I'm Haoming Guo, aka Kimi

 Welcome to my GitHub!
-I'm a data enthusiast, engineering tinkerer, and lifelong learner who combines machine learning, software development, and data management to create innovative solutions.
+I'm a data enthusiast and engineering tinkerer with a passion for advancing machine learning, software engineering, and data management.
+My work spans from pioneering neuroimaging research to building distributed e-commerce systems and developing cutting-edge recommendation engines – all aimed at driving innovation and efficiency.

 ---